Theban Cycle: Epigoni

-There was an extremely limited fragment in the poem.
+There is only an extremely limited fragment of the poem.
 In fact, only the first line is known: "But now, Muses, let us begin on the younger men."

 Alcmeonis

 Only seven records of Alcmeonis are found in ancient literature.
 It tells the story of Alcmaeon killing his mother, Eriphyle, because she arranged for the death of his father Amphiaraus, whose murder is told in Thebaid.